Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Experiments

 For most of the datasets, even though the penalty alignment training (rows $L_\alpha$) had the closest alignment (columns $\overline{\alpha_{\Delta x}}$ and $\overline{\alpha_{x}}$), \gls*{PGD} (rows P) had the highest robustness when $p=\infty$ (column $\epsilon_{50\%}$, PGD$_{p=\infty}$). \gls*{PGD} likely not only aligns the gradient but also improves robustness in other ways, such as possibly providing a denser sampling of inputs, especially in critical regions, and making the model more locally linear~\citep{linearity}.
+When comparing results between MNIST and MNIST-3/5, robustness was similar for the $L_\alpha$ training method, but $\overline{\alpha_{\Delta x}}$ was lower for \gls*{PGD}-training for MNIST.
+The $\overline{\alpha_{\Delta x}}$ achieved for the CIFAR-10 dataset showed that the alignment with $\Delta x$ is sometimes easier to learn with \gls*{PGD} than with $L_\alpha$.

 When setting the training method to PGD-training, with varying values of $\epsilon$, both metrics showed a good Pearson correlation with robustness, as seen in Table \ref{table:correlation}.
 Our metric showed a better correlation for most datasets.
-Graphs of the data used to calculate these correlations are provided in Section \ref{sec:correlation} of the Supplementary Material.

-When comparing results between MNIST and MNIST-3/5, robustness was similar for the $L_\alpha$ training method, but $\overline{\alpha_{\Delta x}}$ was lower for \gls*{PGD}-training for MNIST.
-The $\overline{\alpha_{\Delta x}}$ achieved for the CIFAR-10 dataset showed that the alignment with $\Delta x$ is sometimes easier to learn with \gls*{PGD} than with $L_\alpha$.
+We also calculated the Pearson correlation for the ImageNet dataset~\cite{imagenet} using six models provided by the RobustBench library~\cite{robustbench}.
+The six models combined three different architectures and three different defense techniques.
+The robustness and alignment metrics values for each model are provided in Table \ref{table:robustbenchdetails}.
+The calculated correlations can be found in Table \ref{table:robustbench}.
+Despite our alignment being lower for this dataset, the correlation was higher.
+The more challenging generative task might cause the lower alignment.
+More details about how ImageNet numbers were calculated can be found in Section \ref{sec:imagenet} of the Supplementary Material.
+Graphs of the data used to calculate these correlations for all other datasets are provided in Section \ref{sec:correlation} of the Supplementary Material.